DR3WH0/DR3WH0.github.io/_posts/2013-08-25-scm-music-player-for-github-pages.md

 published: true
 title: SCM Music Player for GitHub Pages
 tags: music javascript liquid yaml github
-description: Instructions for installing the SCM Music Player on GitHub Pages.
+description: "Instructions for installing the SCM Music Player on GitHub Pages.
+Includes code for generating playlists with Liquid & YAML."
 ---

 Stumbled upon a cool little gadget called the [SCM Music Player](http://scmplayer.net/) that I just added to the site.
 The default install is remotely hosted, but I chose to install locally on GitHub Pages to take advantage of Liquid & YAML for easy playlists.